-As you set off on a biking expedition in the Smokies, remember that there are no mountain biking trails within the Great Smoky Mountains National Park.
-You can ride along some roads in the park, but many of the great biking trails are located in Pigeon Forge and the surrounding areas.
+As you set off on a biking expedition in the Smokies, remember there are no mountain biking trails within the Great Smoky Mountains National Park.
+You can ride along some roads in the park, but many great biking trails are located in Pigeon Forge and the surrounding areas.

 A more challenging ride between US 321 and US 129, the Foothills Parkway features incredible Smoky Mountain views.
 The 16.5-mile ride is not as busy as others, but it does have quite a few hills that the more experienced riders will enjoy.

 - Always follow the rules of the road & check signs at the beginning of trails.

 - Be considerate of other riders; some trails are single track.

 - Stay hydrated, drinking plenty of water before, during, and after your ride.

 - Dress appropriately, wearing closed-toe shoes and shorts or pants that won’t catch in the wheels.

 - Know your skill level and consider this when choosing a trail to bike.